 I find it necessary again to correct this atheist.
 I did not ask the atheist to explain "why" logic exists.
-I asked the atheist to give a valid reason to account for their existence, given the presupposition of materialism and no God.
+I asked the atheist to give a valid reason to account for their existence given the presupposition of materialism and no God.
 Given that logical absolutes are by nature conceptual, how does the atheist account for their existence in the universe of nothing but matter and energy?
-That is question he still has not answered.
+That is a question he still has not answered.

 Also, I noticed that this atheist added words I did not say into the conversation.
 I did not say that something is wrong with atheism (though I believe that to be true).
-I said atheism is not able to account for the existence of logical absolutes.
-This does not necessitate that atheism is a false system as a whole -- unless it can be "proven" that the only way to account for logical absolutes is the existence of God.
+I said that atheism is not able to account for the existence of logical absolutes.
+This does not necessitate that atheism is a false system as a whole unless it can be "proven" that the only way to account for logical absolutes is the existence of God.
 Nevertheless, atheism's weakness here is demonstrated.
-If the atheist were to assume that since he cannot account for the existence of logical absolutes and it makes no difference whether or not atheism is true, then is it also not logically consistent that in the dialogue if a theist cannot account for the "why" of God's existence, that it also does not invalidate theism?
+If the atheist were to assume that since he cannot account for the existence of logical absolutes and it makes no difference whether or not atheism is true, then is it also not logically consistent that in the dialogue if a theist cannot account for the "why" of God's existence that it also does not invalidate theism?
 Of course not.
 But remember, we are not specifically arguing God's existence.
 We are debating the ability of the atheist to account for the existence of logical absolutes.

 The issue is not properly reflected in this atheist's hypothetical dialogue.
-I have simply proposed that Christian theism can account for the existence of logical absolutes, where atheism cannot.
-Since accounting for them includes the existence of God, then theism is that much more validated -- and atheism that much more invalidated.
+I have simply proposed that Christian theism can account for the existence of logical absolutes where atheism cannot.
+Since accounting for them includes the existence of God, then theism is that much more validated--and atheism that much more invalidated.

-"If logic itself is used to validate logic, then circular reasoning again is used and the atheist has still failed to account for their existence."
+"If logic itself is used to validate logic, then circular reasoning again is used, and the atheist has still failed to account for their existence."

 By those standards, you cannot make your own point! here's why:

 If you use god to validate logic, you have begged the question, because his existence wasn't proved first.
-If you prove his existence first, and then use god to validate logic, let's go back to that proof for god for just a second...was it logical?
+If you prove his existence first, and then use god to validate logic, let's go back to that proof for god for just a second . . . was it logical?
 If it was, logic was assumed existing already right there, to ground the god-proofs.
 So you couldn't take the next step and use god to justify logic, because in your concern to do things orderly, and prove A)god and then B)prove god justified logic, you have already presupposed logic to be existing at A).
 You can certainly avoid this inconsistency of yours by making sure that your first step in this argument (proving god exists) is NOT based on logic.
 But then, nobody around here likes proofs that aren't logical.

 Since logic is the reason god proofs work (at least as far as you believe), logic cannot wait to be proved after god is proved, because logic is what was already there to help you first prove god.
 Hence, logic must be presumed to exist before and thus independent of god.
 You would wish you could have it both ways: "god proves logic, and logic proves god", but this is circular, and wherever you break the circle, logic will win out over god as that which must be assumed first!

-First of all, after reading his quote of my original statement, I immediately recognized the problem with it and I have removed it from the original paper.
-The reason is because the statement is not necessarily logical.
+First of all, after reading his quote of my original statement, I immediately recognized the problem with it, and I have removed it from the original paper.
+The reason is that the statement is not necessarily logical.
 It did not take the explanation of the atheist to demonstrate that, and I should have caught it the first time.
 Nevertheless, since it is my desire to improve the quality of my papers, I've removed that "point."

 Second, using logic to validate logic is indeed a circular reasoning process, but this does not invalidate logic.
 The point of the statement was that the atheist has still failed to account for the existence of logical absolutes.

-Third, the original statement above is not really a very good statement, since it may be that an atheist has indeed used logic to account for its own existence.
+Third, the original statement above is not really a very good statement since it may be that an atheist has indeed used logic to account for its own existence.
 The question would then be to examine the logic of that claim to see whether or not it is valid.
 Therefore, my initial statement failed to take this into account and is not a well-reasoned statement.
 Again, after reflecting on it, I have removed it from the original paper.

-"If logic is not absolute, then no logical arguments for or against the existence of God can be raised and the atheist has nothing to work with."
+"If logic is not absolute, then no logical arguments for or against the existence of God can be raised, and the atheist has nothing to work with."

 Logic IS absolute, but I've shown it only comes from god if you use unsubstantiated 'acknowledgements' such as Matt Slick does in this article.